VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 [![ECharts](https://github.com/VolkovLabs/volkovlabs-echarts-panel/raw/main/src/img/examples.png)](https://echarts.volkovlabs.io)

-## The quickest way to get started
+## Examples

- - Open the above resource with examples,
+ - Open the [echarts.volkovlabs.io](https://echarts.volkovlabs.io) with examples.
- - Find the chart that looks closest to what you need to build,
+ - Find the chart that looks closest to what you need to build.
- - Open the chart of interest in the 'Edit' mode,
+ - Open the chart of interest in the 'Edit' mode.
- - Copy the code from the right-hand side,
+ - Copy the code from the right-hand side.
- - Paste the copied code into your Apache ECharts visualization panel on Grafana dashboard,
+ - Paste the copied code into your Apache ECharts visualization panel on Grafana dashboard.
  - You should see the working chart right away.

 ## Feedback